wl4g/rengine/docs/en/roadmap-2022-23.md

 - Improve Rengine Manager configuration management, friendly to user configuration rules, support online simulation of test-data sets

-## 1.2.0 [December]
+## 1.0.0

-- Supports one-click deployment to Kubernetes production clusters through helm, including `manager, evaluator, collector, `
+- Supports one-click deployment to Kubernetes production clusters through helm, including `apiserver, executor, controller, `
-`mongodb, redis, mysql, kafka, flink`, but excluding HBase (such as CDH/HDP deployment is recommended)
+`mongo, redis, mysql, kafka, flink`, but excluding HBase (such as CDH/HDP deployment is recommended)

 - Improve the butt tracking data to the jaeger dashboard, and fully display the call relationship diagram.

 - Add the rengine-operator module to make it auto management to the cloud-native environment?

 - Improve the Rengine Evaluator(quarkus native) runtime debugging toolchain and documentation, including memory snapshot dumps, real-time thread status dumps